Dania Ramirez: Films

 Ramirez appeared as an extra in the HBO film Subway Stories (1997), where she met filmmaker Spike Lee who would later cast her in the film She Hate Me (2004).
-She played older sister "Laurie" in the movie Fat Albert (2004).
+She played older sister Lauri in the film Fat Albert (2004).
 She was Callisto (one of The Omegas) in the comic book film X-Men: The Last Stand (2006).
 She went on to star in The 5th Commandment, a film written by and starring Rick Yune, in 2008.
 In 2012, Ramirez appeared in two films, playing Selena in American Reunion and a bicycle messenger in Premium Rush.

 Television

 Ramirez appeared as the minor character Caridad in the final episodes of the television series Buffy the Vampire Slayer, and as Blanca Selgado, a recurring role during season six of The Sopranos.

 Ramirez portrayed the character of Maya Herrera on the TV series Heroes.

 Ramirez was a guest judge on episode five of Cycle 14 of America's Next Top Model.

 Ramirez guest starred as Alex, an employee of Turtle's, who begins a relationship with Turtle in season seven on the TV series Entourage.

-From 2013 to 2016, Ramirez had been part of the main cast of Devious Maids, which aired on the Lifetime network for four seasons.
-She portrayed Rosie Falta, one of the main characters and titular protagonists of the series.
+From 2013 to 2016, Ramirez portrayed protagonist Rosie Falta in the Lifetime series Devious Maids.

 In July 2017, Ramirez was cast as a series regular in the softly-rebooted final season of Once Upon a Time.
 She portrayed Jacinda Vidrio, the real-world counterpart of the series' second iteration of Cinderella.
 In 2018, Ramirez was cast in another fairytale-themed drama, Tell Me a Story for CBS All Access.
-Ramirez played Hannah Perez, loosely based on Gretel from Hansel and Gretel.
+Ramirez played Hannah Perez, who is loosely based on Gretel from Hansel and Gretel.

-As of 2023, she stars in Alert: Missing Persons Unit, which premieres on Fox on January 8.
+As of 2023, Ramirez stars in Alert: Missing Persons Unit, which premieres on Fox on January 8.
 Her casting was announced in August 2022.